 - Pure Storage FlashArray//XL or FlashArray//X or FlashArray//C series running Purity 6.1 or greater.

 The first step is to ensure that the SMI-S services are enabled on the FlashArray.
 Log into the Pure Storage FlashArray management interface and navigate to the System tab and select SMI-S located in the Configuration section on the left.
 Click the buttons to enable the Service Location Protocol and the SMI-S Provider.

-Once the Service Location Protocol and the SMI-S Provider are enabled log into the physical or virtual host that has Microsoft System Center Virtual Machine Manager 2012 R2 (SCVMM) deployed.
+Once the Service Location Protocol and the SMI-S Provider are enabled, log into the physical or virtual host that has Microsoft System Center Virtual Machine Manager (SCVMM) deployed.

 Step 2 - Add New Storage Device in SCVMM

-In the below example the logged in Windows identity is used.
+In the following example, the logged in Windows identity is used.
 This is the same account that installed SCVMM.

 Step 3 - Adding a Storage Device

 After logging into SCVMM, click Add Resources > Storage Devices to start the Add Storage Devices Wizard.